MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/a/antialiasing.md

-# and/or
+# antialiasing

-Don't use unless it helps you avoid lengthy, complex wording.
-Most of the time, *or* can stand on its own.
+Don't hyphenate.
+Don't capitalize *antialiasing* unless it begins a sentence or phrase.
+Don't capitalize *aliasing* in *antialiasing*.

-Example Save the document, using its current name or a new name.
+**Example** Microsoft ClearType antialiasing is a smoothing method that improves font display resolution, compared to traditional antialiasing.